-It is your choice to design your cover either carefully selecting the options most important to you or deciding to take a more comprehensive approach.
+It’s your choice to design your cover.
+You can either select the options most important to you or take a more comprehensive approach.

-For example if your primary concern is to be covered for cancer we could look to provide you with information about the highest cover available.
-This would include cover for treatment such as radiotherapy and chemotherapy, surgery, access to higher costing drugs such as Avastin and Herceptin, experimental treatments not readily available and monitoring post treatment.
+For example, if your primary concern is to be covered for cancer, you should look for a policy with the highest cover available for cancer treatment.
+This could include radiotherapy and chemotherapy, surgery, access to more expensive drugs such as Avastin and Herceptin, or experimental treatments not readily available, and monitoring post-treatment.

-If however you are happy to use the NHS should you ever need treatment for cancer and are more interested in ensuring that you can get a diagnosis quickly, you would look at out-patient options on a policy.
-Modular policies allow you to take this fantastic approach and design cover around what is important to you, not the market as a whole.
+If, however, you are happy to use the NHS should you ever need treatment for cancer and are more interested in ensuring that you can get a diagnosis quickly, you would look at out-patient options on a policy.
+Modular policies allow you to take this personalised approach and design cover around what is important to you, not the market as a whole.